Castle Rock Canceled: Hulu Series Ends Its Run

 image via Hulu

-The second season is also set in Castle Rock, but follows different characters.
+Season 2 is also set in Castle Rock (read out review), but follows different characters.
 Lizzy Caplan stars as Misery‘s Annie Wilkes, who’s just arrived in town with her teenage daughter, Joy (Elsie Fisher).
 As the season progresses, Annie tries to protect Joy while hiding her own past.
 She’s not quite yet the terror we see in the film Misery, but she’s on her way.
 At the same time, Pop Merrill (Tim Robbins) deals with the volatile family feud developing within his own brood.
 And if that isn’t enough, they all also have to deal with a deadly supernatural force.